a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 When thinking about which collection data structure to use for your data, always choose the data structure that most naturally models your data.
 Arrays are good for lists of data, while objects and maps are good for relational data.
 Use sets over arrays when you need to be able to easily remove an element from your data.

 ## Iterable Data Types
 Iterable data types are data types that can be iterated over.
-Specifically, all iterable data types implement the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) using a method `[Symbol.iterator]` that, when called, returns an iterator object.
-The collection data types excluding object (array, map, and set) are all iterable data types that implement the `[Symbol.iterator]` method, and can be consumed with a `for...of` loop.
+Specifically, all iterable data types implement the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol).
+The collection data types excluding object (array, map, and set) are all built-in data types that implement the iterable protocol.
+Iterables can be consumed with a `for...of` loop.

 ```javascript
 const myArray = [1, 2, 3]